isa-group/sphere-docs/docs/docs/getting-started/configuration.md

 ### 1. Implement a filter to manage the JWT

-In order to run Pricing4React, you have to store the JWT generated by Pricing4Java in the local storage of the browser with the key `token`.
+In order to run Pricing4React, you have to store the JWT generated by Pricing4Java in the local storage of the browser with the key `pricingToken`.
 This operation can be performed after a valid response have been received from the backend when login/registering an user.

 ### 2. Use Pricing4React components

 The package provides a component that contains almost the whole logic you need to manage your toggles: `Feature`.
 This component allows to show or hide its children depending on the evaluation of a pricing feature.
 It has the prop `expression`, which reads from the JWT the evaluation of the feature.
 You can use the `feature` function to locate features by their key.

 Depending on the context, it can have up to four children:

 - `On`: This component will be shown if the feature is evaluated to `true`.
 - `Default`: This component will render its children if the evaluation of the feature performed in `On` component is `false`.